nmsmith/circuit-editor/README.md

 # circuit-editor
-An editor for electric and hydraulic circuits.
+An editor for electrical circuits and hydraulic circuits.